ConnerArdman/Code-Quality-Guide/PHP.md

     ```

   <a name="min-db-calls"></a><a name="10.6"></a>
   - [10.6](#min-db-calls) Minimize calls to the database as much as possible.
-For example, do not create a PDO object until after confirming that the parameters passed in win result in needing to make a database call.
+For example, do not create a PDO object until after confirming that the parameters passed in will result in needing to make a database call.

     > Why?
 Calling the database can be slow and error prone, so we should avoid doing so until necessary.